khcr/snaptable/README.md

 </div>
 ```

+The elements in the table are clickable.
+Click on an element and use the links above the table to edit or destroy it.
+If you double-click, you are directly redirect to the edit page.

 ### Options

 You can customize the table when you instanciate it.
 Pass you own collection in the third argument.